Skip to main contentSkip to search

 Investigations

 Nine original investigations.
-Key findings: 44.5% of $691M reached core therapy, $57.9M flows to an FIPPA-exempt contractor, eight school board takeovers cover $123.3B in assets.
+Key findings: 44.5% of $691M reached core therapy (FAO, June 2024), $57.9M flows to an FIPPA-exempt contractor, eight board takeovers affect schools that are part of Ontario's $123.3B school-building estate.

 Waitlist Tracker